EudsonSouza/product-catalog-api/docs/00-Overview/Glossary.md

 ### Unit of Work
 A pattern that maintains a list of objects affected by a business transaction and coordinates the writing out of changes.

-### Clean Architecture
+### N-Layered Architecture
-An architectural pattern that separates concerns into layers (Domain, Application, Infrastructure, API) with dependencies pointing inward.
+A traditional architectural pattern that organizes code into horizontal layers (API, Services, Domain, Data) with dependencies flowing downward.

 ### Domain-Driven Design (DDD)
 An approach to software development that emphasizes collaboration between technical and domain experts to create a model of the business domain.